theheraldproject/theheraldproject.github.io/efficacy/paper.md

 - Pspec - Population reach.
 In our paper we talk about maximum population reach as those who could download and make use of the app - i.e. the maximum population reach
   - Pspec-squared - As you need two phones to communicate in both directions to measure mutual exposure risk, you must square the Pspec value (as it applies to both phones in a contact)
   - Pcountry - Proportion of people in a given country/area of interest that have a mobile phone (taken as smartphone, rather than tablets of course)
   - Phardware - Those with hardware that supports the given protocol.
-Bluetooth Low Energy for the Squire Protocol.
+Bluetooth Low Energy for the Herald Protocol.
 Other protocols have restrictions here.
 E.g. ~35% of Android phones do not support 'Bluetooth advertising' which means they cannot be detected by other phones.
-This is true of many other (non-Squire) bluetooth protocols for contact tracing
+This is true of many other (non-Herald) bluetooth protocols for contact tracing
   - Psoftware - Any software restrictions artificially made by the protocols design.
 E.g. some common protocols only support the latest phone operating systems, or use cryptographic libraries that are not available on all phones.
 This limits their reach, especially in poorer parts of the world or even in the UK in certain poorer areas
 - Rdetection - Rate of basic detection (one-way) of phones during any given scenario.
 This is separate from Rcontinuity as in practical tests a non detected phone would not appear in the totality of phones in Rcontinuity, and so we include it separately.
 - Rcontinuity - The number of 30 second windows a distance estimation (RSSI reading for Bluetooth) ocurred (one-way).
 Choice of 30 seconds is described below.